 If you have reason to believe a workplace violence restraining order might be necessary in your situation, you should contact an experienced attorney familiar with the legal procedures.
 Successfully obtaining a restraining order involves investigation, proper preparation of numerous legal documents, and a hearing before a judge.
 It is also necessary to obtain signed declarations from the aggrieved employee and other witnesses.
 Failure to properly investigate, document, and litigate the matter will result in the judge denying your request for a restraining order.

 At Quinn & Dworakowski LLP., we have decades of experience in obtaining restraining orders for our clients.
 Our attorneys and investigators know the law and are skilled at helping you ensure the safety of your employees.
 We handle every aspect of the case, including discretely and compassionately interviewing the aggrieved party and potential witnesses.
 Give us a call; we’ll take it from there.

-A full-service family law firm, Quinn & Dworakowski is the “go to” firm for clients facing contentious issues related to spousal and child support, child custody and visitation, as well as protecting clients’ high net worth estates.
+A full-service family law firm in Orange County, CA, Quinn & Dworakowski is the “go to” firm for clients facing contentious issues related to spousal and child support, child custody and visitation, as well as protecting clients’ high net worth estates.
 Experienced trial attorneys with a proven success record.

 "*" indicates required fields